ahles/SimFlightInfo/README.md

 # whereismyplane

-Electron-App that listens to the position information sent by X-Plane 11 on another computer (over UDP 49000) and displays the current location on a map.
+Electron-App that listens to the position information  sent by X-Plane and displays the current location on a map.

+Configure X-Plane to send the positional data (globalposition) over UDP 49000 to the IP of the computer in your local network where this app is installed.

 ## Project setup
 ```